Discover the Best of the Musée d’Orsay in Paris

 I think it has a lot to do with the light.
 Every time Gregg and I visit Provence, Gregg is inspired by the unique way in which light floods a landscape of sharp contrasts—soft greens and lavenders, hard whites and ochers, startling blues.

 Provence is big enough to deserve a two-week stay, or at least a week divided in two.
-I suggest enjoying the Luberon region for a week and then driving down to the Riviera to hang with the beautiful people (and see a ton of art).
+I suggest enjoying the stunning countryside in the Luberon region for a week and then driving down to the French Riviera to hang with the beautiful people (and see a ton of art) while basking in the Mediterranean sun.

 Spend some time on the fabled Riviera in the south of France